Skip to main content

 Faux Arched Window Frame with floral cutters and foliage

-Using your floral cutters, cut your faux greenery/foliage to the desired size.
+Cut your faux greenery/foliage using your floral cutters to the desired size.
 Take your faux greenery and add it to your window frame using hot glue.

 faux arched window frame winter design displayed with lights and mini trees

 Your faux arched window frame winter design is now complete!
 I hope you enjoyed this DIY project as much as I did.
-It’s a simple and inexpensive way to add some holiday cheer to your home decor.
-If you’re looking for more holiday craft ideas, you can check out these inexpensive DIY Christmas decorations, or these easy DIY winter crafts below.
+It’s a simple and inexpensive way to add holiday cheer to your home decor.
+If you’re looking for more holiday craft ideas, check out these inexpensive DIY Christmas decorations or these easy DIY winter crafts below.

 Pin Share Save